Government of the 7th Dáil

-6th Executive Council of the Irish Free State

 Nomination of President of the Executive Council

 The 7th Dáil first met on 9 March 1932.
 In the debate on the nomination of the President of the Executive Council, Fianna Fáil leader Éamon de Valera was proposed, and the motion was approved by 81 votes to 68.
 The Labour Party supported the nomination of de Valera and the formation of the executive council, but did not form part of the government.
-He was then appointed as President by Governor-General James McNeill.
+He was then appointed as president by Governor-General James McNeill.

 Members of the Executive Council

-The members of the Executive Council were proposed by the President and approved by the Dáil.
+The members of the Executive Council were proposed by the president and approved by the Dáil.
 They were then appointed by the Governor-General.

-Parliamentary Secretaries
+Parliamentary secretaries

-On 10 March 1932, the Executive Council appointed Parliamentary Secretaries on the nomination of the President.
+On 10 March 1932, the Executive Council appointed Parliamentary secretaries on the nomination of the President.